weesvisje/docs/docs/concepts/http.md

   }

   ```
-  Note also the X-HYDRA-VERSION value is included the Response Header
+  Note also the X-DITTO-TXN-ID value is included the Response Header

   If there is an error once the stream has begun, it is communicated with a final json lines value, for example: